-- 3.5 We require the following data returns from private registered providers which own fewer than 1,000 social housing units: - annual return about social housing and its use (Statistical Data Return but with only a limited data requirement) - quarterly and Priority Notifications of relevant disposals of social housing dwellings (including all disposals made to secure finance) - statutory notification of relevant constitutional changes, including restructures and changes to governing documents - early information on proposed corporate restructures - financial statements - Value for Money self-assessment14 - audit management letter (if applicable). - 3.6 The regulator collects most of its data through the NROSH+ system.
-All providers are required to make their returns using this system online at: http://nroshplus.homesandcommunities.co.uk. - 3.7 Early information about restructures and notifications on constitutional changes are not required to be submitted through NROSH+.
-Information on how to submit this information is contained in our Guidance on Notification of Restructures and Constitutional Changes which is available on the HCA regulation pages on gov.uk. - 3.8 In addition to the regular collection of data returns, we may require providers to supply other information or documents.
+- 3.5 We require the following data returns from private registered providers which own fewer than 1,000 social housing units: - annual return about social housing and its use (Statistical Data Return but with only a limited data requirement) - quarterly and Priority Notifications of relevant disposals of social housing dwellings (including all disposals made to secure finance) - statutory notification of relevant constitutional changes, including restructures and changes to governing documents - early information on proposed corporate restructures - financial statements - Value for Money performance as part of the statutory accounts - audit management letter (if applicable). - 3.6 The regulator collects most of its data through the NROSH+ system.
+All providers are required to make their returns using this system online at: https://nroshplus.regulatorofsocialhousing.org.uk/ - 3.7 In addition to the regular collection of data returns, we may require providers to supply other information or documents.
 We have a duty to minimise the burdens we place on the organisations we regulate, and will only make requests for other information where we believe it is necessary for effective regulation.
-Where we do request providers to supply such information we will take a similar approach to late, incomplete or inaccurate provision as we do to failure to provide data returns. - 3.9 Where appropriate, we may share information with other regulators, in accordance with the Data Protection Act 1998. - 3.10 The HCA is subject to the Freedom of Information Act 2000 (FOIA) and the Environmental Information Regulations 2004 (EIR).
-Both pieces of legislation provide a right of access to information held by the agency.
-We work daily with third parties not subject to FOIA/EIR and our statutory obligations should not affect the information sharing required for us to carry out our regulatory duties.
+Where we do request providers to supply such information we will take a similar approach to late, incomplete or inaccurate provision as we do to failure to provide data returns. - 3.8 Where appropriate, we may share information with other regulators, in accordance with the Data Protection Act 1998. - 3.9 The Regulator of Social Housing is subject to the Freedom of Information Act 2000 (FOIA) and the Environmental Information Regulations 2004 (EIR).
+Both pieces of legislation provide a right of access to information held by the regulator.
+We work daily with third parties not subject to FOIA/EIR, and our statutory obligations should not affect the information sharing required for us to carry out our regulatory duties.
 Upon receipt of a request and where possible and appropriate, we will consult with affected third parties to discuss any concerns where disclosure of the information could harm their interests.